Access4Learning/sif3-framework-dotnet/Documentation/Reading application settings from a database.md

 # Reading application settings from a database

-Both SIF Providers and Consumers now support the passing of SIF Framework application settings through a constructor parameter.
-This allows application settings to be read from any source and not just from the SifFramework.config file (which is used by default if no application settings are specified).
-This includes application settings stored in a database.
+Both SIF Consumers and Providers now support the passing of SIF Framework application settings through a constructor parameter.
+This allows application settings to be read from any source (including a database) and not just from the SifFramework.config file (which is used by default if no constructor parameter is specified).

 ## SIF Consumer

 The following modifications were required to allow the Demo AU Consumer to read appliations settings from a database:

-> 1. Installed the System.Data.SQLite NuGet package (not to be used for a production1system).
+> 1. Installed the System.Data.SQLite NuGet package (not to be used for a production system).
 > 1. Installed the Tardigrade.Framework.EntityFramework NuGet package.
 > 1. Added an SQLite database file where the application settings are stored in the AppSettings database table.
 Ensure that the `Build Action` is `None` and that the `Copy to Output Directory` is `Copy if newer`.
 An appropriate SQL script for the AppSettings databaes table can be found in the `Scripts\SQL\Application settings table` directory.
 > 1. Configured the App.config file to support SQLite with EntityFramework 6, including defining the database file to be used.